 Getting started with research

-In this section, you will learn about research integrity and your responsibilities as a researcher at QUT under the provisions of the QUT Code of Conduct for Research.
-The Australian Code for the Responsible Conduct of Research provides a range of guidelines for responsible research practices.
+In this section, you will learn about research integrity and your responsibilities as a researcher at QUT under the provisions of the QUT Code for Responsible Conduct of Research.
+The Australian Code for the Responsible Conduct of Research, 2018 (also known as the Code) provides a range of guidelines for responsible research practices.
 Failure to comply may result in research misconduct.

 P1 Honesty in the development, undertaking and reporting of research